oracle/cloud-asset-oda-recruitmentbot/README.md

 # Recruitment Bot

-This sample bot represents best practices in building intelligent bots using Oracle's Digital Assistant (ODA).
-Using a "Recruitment" use case, this bot shows how you can use open questions combined with an active listening approach to create an intelligent conversation with the bot user, while extracting as much information as possible to find the best job for the candidate.
+This sample Oracle Digital Assistant demonstrates how you can use open questions combined with an active listening approach to create an intelligent conversation with the bot user, while extracting as much information as possible.
+The bot itself is a minimal implementation of a recruitment bot, with just enough structure to illustrate the active listening technique

 ## Installation
 1. Create a zip file from all files and folders in bot directory, but do NOT include the bot folder itself as top-level folder in the zip file
 2. Import the bot zip file you just created in your ODA instance, and train the bot
-3. Go to customcomponents folder and run 'npm pack' in this folder.
+3. Go to customcomponents folder and run 'npm install' followed by 'npm pack' in this folder.
 This creates a file customcomponents-1.0.0.tgz in the same folder
 4. Go to the "Components" page in the ODA UI, click on "+Service" button and enter a name for the service and upload the tgz file you created in step 3.
 5. Go to the bot tester and enter a greeting like "hi"
 6. Tap on "Let's get started button"